 Laser Skin Resurfacing: As one of the most exciting and innovative scientific achievements of the decade, Laser technology is being utilized throughout the health care community.
 Drs.
-Rosenbaum, Singer, Plansky, Friedman, Klein, Kim, Francioni, and Woke use one of the newest lasers, the ultrapulse carbon dioxide laser, to treat sun-damaged skin, facial wrinkles and scars in a procedure called laser skin resurfacing.
+Rosenbaum, Singer, Plansky, Friedman, Klein, Woke, and Grewal use one of the newest lasers, the ultrapulse carbon dioxide laser, to treat sun-damaged skin, facial wrinkles and scars in a procedure called laser skin resurfacing.

 What is a laser?